-Buyandship established a network of self-operating(US, JP, CA) and dedicated(UK, KR, CN, TW, AU, IT, TH, ID) warehouses for users to ensure fast and efficient delivery services.
+Buyandship established a network of self-operating(US, JP, CA and UK) and dedicated(KR, CN, TW, AU, IT, TH and ID) warehouses for users to ensure fast and efficient delivery services.
 But every country has different taxation that has to be considered.
 Find the taxation for Philippines below.

 When importing goods into the Philippines, there will be an import duty and tax charge, no matter if imported by a private individual or a commercial entity.